-Suncorp Metway Insurance Ltd holds a 47% (2008: 47%) interest and Graham & Company Limited holds a 40% (2008: 29%) interest in The Park Road Property Trust.
+8 Suncorp Metway Insurance Ltd holds a 47% (2008: 47%) interest and Graham & Company Limited holds a 40% (2008: 29%) interest in The Park Road Property Trust.
+9 Also registered as an overseas company in New Zealand.

-As Skilled Drivers of Australia Limited ABN 71 005 918 301 (incorporated in Australia) is a company limited by guarantee and Australian Associated Motor Insurers Limited

-/ is not entitled to dividends or capital distributions, the financial performance or position of the company is not consolidated into the Group results.
+10 As Skilled Drivers of Australia Limited ABN 71 005 918 301 (incorporated in Australia) is a company limited by guarantee and Australian Associated Motor Insurers Limited is not entitled to dividends or capital distributions, the financial performance or position of the company is not consolidated into the Group results.

-Tyndall Investment Management Limited holds all 97 Class A Ordinary shares.
+11 Tyndall Investment Management Limited holds all 97 Class A Ordinary shares.
 Employees hold all 97 Class B Redeemable Preference Shares.
 Tyndall Investment Management Limited has control for consolidation purposes.

-This company converted from being a public company limited by shares to a proprietary company limited by shares on 20 February 2009.
+12 This company converted from being a public company limited by shares to a proprietary company limited by shares on 20 February 2009.

-These companies converted from being a public company limited by shares to a proprietary company limited by shares on 30 April 2009.
+13 These companies converted from being a public company limited by shares to a proprietary company limited by shares on 30 April 2009.

-Vero Insurance Limited holds a 83% (2008: 100%) interest and Asteron Life Limited holds a 17% (2008: 0%) interest in the Tyndall Quality Income Fund.
+14 Vero Insurance Limited holds a 83% (2008: 100%) interest and Asteron Life Limited holds a 17% (2008: 0%) interest in the Tyndall Quality Income Fund.